eckoecho/Project-2/README.md

-In an increasingly polluted world, air pollution contaminates the fundamental necessities of life.
-This analysis is relevant to anyone who values the quality of life and depends on clean air, including policy makers.
+In a world facing escalating pollution challenges, air quality degradation compromises essential aspects of our existence.
+This analysis holds significance for individuals who prioritize a high quality of life and rely on clean air, encompassing not only concerned citizens but also policymakers.

 The source of this data comes from Kaggle, an open-source website for datasets and insights.
 This particular data can be found here: [Kaggle, World Air Quality Index (AQI)](https://www.kaggle.com/datasets/adityaramachandran27/world-air-quality-index-by-city-and-coordinates)